nicholaswmin/dyno/README.md

 Some metrics are recorded by default;
 others can be recorded by the user within a task thread.

-Every recorded value is tracked as a [Histogram][hgram], therefore it has `min`, `mean(avg)`, `max` etc properties.
+Every recorded value is tracked as a `Metric` represented as a [histogram][hgram], so it has `min`, `mean(avg)`, `max`  properties.

 This is necessary because only a [statistical method][nd] can shield the test results from uncontrollable environmental events.
 Otherwise each test run would produce vastly different results.

-The metrics can be queried from the `log` function provided in the `onTick` callback.
+Metrics can be queried from the `log` function provided in the `onTick` callback.

 ```js